sinabaghal/VariationalAutoEncoderforHeston/Variational Auto Encoder for Heston Model.md

 k_{\\text{aux}} = \\{x^3 \\mid x \\in \\text{linspace}(x_{\\min}, x_{\\max}, 100)\\}.
 $$

-### Notable Characteristics
-This construction ensures that more log-moneyness values are concentrated around at-the-money (ATM) levels, capturing the critical region for accurate pricing and analysis.
+It is emphasized that this construction ensures that more log-moneyness values are concentrated around at-the-money (ATM) levels!
-"""

-file_path = "/mnt/data/Maturities_and_LogMoneyness.txt"
-with open(file_path, "w") as file:
-    file.write(content)

-file_path

 ### Monte Carlo Simulation